 Ajmer Dargah Sharif: The dargah of Sufi Saint Khwaja Moinuddin Chishti is popular among people of all religions.
 It is one of the most famous tourist attractions in Ajmer.
 The dargah and the streets leading to it remain overcrowded at most times so people should be aware of pick-pockets and crooks.

-Adhai Din ka Jhopda: This beautiful structure was constructed by Alaudiin Khilji, what is interesting is that it was built in just two and a half days.
-It is a relic of an old mosque which was built by Mohammad Ghouri after demolishing the Hindu and Jain Temples.
+Adhai Din ka Jhopda: This beautiful structure was constructed by Alauddin Khilji, what is interesting is that it was built in just two and a half days.
+It is a relic of an old mosque that was built by Mohammad Ghouri after demolishing the Hindu and Jain Temples.

-Akbar’s Palace and Museum: Situated in the centre of the town the beautiful palace attracts tourists in large numbers.
-The Museum houses various artefacts, weapons and sculptures of the era.
+Akbar’s Palace and Museum: Situated in the center of the town the beautiful palace attracts tourists in large numbers.
+The Museum houses various artifacts, weapons, and sculptures of the era.

-Taragarh Fort: The stunning fort located at the peak of Nagpahadi provides a mesmerising birds eye view of the Ajmer city.
+Taragarh Fort: The stunning fort located at the peak of Nagpahadi provides a mesmerizing birds-eye view of the Ajmer city.
 It was built by Ajaipal Chauhan, and the architecture reflects the traditional Rajasthani style of construction.

 Prithviraj Smarak: Dedicated to the great warrior king of Rajasthan, the memorial lies between Pushkar and Ajmer.
 It is located on a hill and from there photographs of the panoramic view of Ajmer city can be taken.

 Besides spending quality time at the Dargah and relaxing at various parks, one must also visit the popular Mayo College.
-It’s a magnificent school that was started by the 6th Earl of Mayo, the then Viceroy of India to impart British standard of education to Indian royals.
+It’s a magnificent school that was started by the 6th Earl of Mayo, the then Viceroy of India to impart the British standard of education to Indian royals.
 Tourists can also go on a road trip to Pushkar, the nearby holy town and get immersed in spirituality.
-Water sport enthusiasts can visit Birla City Water Park and have a fun filled day.
+Water sports enthusiasts can visit Birla City Water Park and have a fun-filled day.

 Markets in Ajmer can leave the tourists enthralled.
-Dargah Bazaar is popular for the religious items, handicrafts, ethnic wear etc. Naya Bazaar is known for the variety it offers and is the most popular market of Ajmer.
+Dargah Bazaar is popular for religious items, handicrafts, ethnic wear, etc. Naya Bazaar is known for the variety it offers and is the most popular market of Ajmer.
 Bangle lovers must visit the Choori Bazaar, Those interested in purchasing ethnic wear should head to Naala Bazaar.
-Mahila Mandi is a haven for female shoppers and should be on the must visit list of the women tourists.
+Mahila Mandi is a haven for female shoppers and should be on the must-visit list of women tourists.
 Cine Mall and Vega the Mall are the two malls that can be visited for buying branded items.